 Appropriately Uses Anti-Anxiety Medication

-This figure is a measure of the percentage of long-term stay patients who were prescribed antianxiety medication.
-These drugs are given to patients experiencing anxiety or depression.
+This metric gauges the percentage of long-term patients who are prescribed antianxiety medication.
+These drugs are typically given to patients experiencing depression and anxiety.

 Managing Depression Among Residents